11 Must-Know Melbourne Travel Tips: Plan the Perfect Visit

 This means you need to pack appropriately.
 Always carry an umbrella and a light, packable rain jacket.
 Wearing layers is a great idea!

-7. Come hungry
+9. Come hungry

 Melbourne is a foodie’s paradise.
 In this city you can eat your way around the world, from Afghani food to Italian dishes to Yemeni cuisine.
 There’s something for every budget, as well.
 I highly recommend planning your itinerary around food!
 I’ve got a guide to 75+ of my favourite restaurants in Melbourne.

-Many restaurants have also had to introduce securing reservations with a credit card because people were booking and then not turning up – resulting in significant lost income to already struggling businesses.
+Many restaurants have had to introduce securing reservations with a credit card because people were booking and then not turning up – resulting in significant lost income to already struggling businesses.
 Even if you don’t need to leave a credit card with your reservation, if you change your mind, give the restaurant 24-48 hours’ notice so that they can open up your reservation to someone else.
 Hospitality in Melbourne has been hit hard, so show them some love and respect!

 You won't go hungry in Melbourne with all the amazing food we have here